Sardar Ibrahim Khan

-Sardar Muhammad Ibrahim Khan (22 April 1915 – 31 July 2003) was the key instigator of the 1947 Poonch Rebellion in the princely state of Jammu and Kashmir in British India and the later establishment of Azad Kashmir under Pakistani administrative control.
-He served as the first President of Azad Kashmir.
-His dismissal in 1950 led to the 1955 Poonch Uprising against Pakistan.
-He served as the president thrice afterwards, ending his last term in 2001.
+Sardar Ibrahim Khan (سردار ابراہیم خان, pronounced [sər'da:r ɪbra:'ɦi:m xa:n]; 22 April 1915 – 31 July 2003) was a revolutionary leader and politician from the western region of Jammu and Kashmir (present-day Azad Kashmir), who led the 1947 Poonch Rebellion against the Maharaja in the state of Jammu and Kashmir and played a key role in the First Kashmir War, supporting Pakistan.
+He served as the President of Azad Kashmir for 13 years across four non-consecutive terms and still remains the longest-serving president of the state, since its establishment.

+He is revered as Ghazi-e-Millat (Warrior of the Nation) in Azad Kashmir.

 Early life and education

-Sardar Muhammad Ibrahim Khan was born on 22 April 1915 in Kot Mattay Khan, a village in the Poonch District of Kashmir to an elite Sudhan family.
+Sardar Ibrahim Khan was born on 22 April 1915 in Kot Mattay Khan, a village in the Poonch District of Kashmir to an elite Sudhan family.
 He received his primary education in his village.
 He attended college and received a Bachelors of Arts degree in 1937 at Islamia College (Lahore) and sought higher education abroad in 1938.
-He obtained his LLB degree from the University of London in 1941.
+He went to the UK in 1939 and obtained his LLB degree from the University of London in 1941.
 Khan then obtained a law degree from Lincoln's Inn, and later started practicing law at Srinagar, Kashmir.